-Risks to human health for the new chemical substance were evaluated using the route-specific effect levels (i.e., NOAEL) described above.
-Risks were identified for workers for reproductive/developmental and systemic effects via inhalation and dermal exposures (inhalation MOE = 3.4, dermal MOE = 0.8; Benchmark MOE = 100).
-Risks would be mitigated if exposures can be controlled by the use of appropriate PPE, including impervious gloves and a respirator with an APF of 50.
-EPA expects that workers will use appropriate personal protective equipment (i.e., impervious gloves and NIOSH-certified respirator with at least APF of 50), consistent with the Safety Data Sheet prepared by the PMN submitter, in a manner adequate to protect them.
+Risks to human health for the new chemical substance were evaluated using the route-specific effect level described above (i.e., NOAEL).
+Risks were identified for workers for systemic effects via dermal exposure based on quantitative data for an analogue (MOE=3.6; benchmark MOE=100).
+Risks to workers of skin corrosion via dermal exposure could not be quantified due to lack of dose-response information for these hazards.
+The risks identified for workers will be mitigated if exposures are controlled by the use of appropriate PPE, including impervious gloves.
+EPA expects that workers will use appropriate PPE (i.e., impervious gloves), consistent with the Safety Data Sheet prepared by the PMN submitter, in a manner adequate to protect them.